• Skip to content

 Heat rash happens when the sweat glands get blocked and inflamed.
 If this happens, sweat can get trapped under the skin and small spots or blisters can develop.

-In older children, it can happen because of:
+In older children and teenagers, it can happen because of:

 • overheating – for example, from overdressing